Oscar Performance: 2018: four-year-old season

 Oscar Performance made his next step on August 11 in the Arlington Million, going off as the 2-1 favorite.
 He broke slowly and settled into third place during the early running.
 Around the far turn, he was bumped by Robert Bruce, the eventual race winner, then recovered his stride and started to make up ground.
 However, he slowed during the stretch drive after taking a bad step and was pulled up by Ortiz.
 He walked into the track ambulance without evident distress and subsequently checked out sound.

 On September 15, Oscar Performance entered the Woodbine Mile in Toronto.
 The field included several well-regarded shippers from across North America and Europe, but Oscar Performance was left as the sole speed horse in the field when La Sardane scratched.
 After breaking slowly, Ortiz urged him to the lead, then slowed down the pace, completing the first half mile in 48.78 seconds.
-Ortiz then released Oscar Performance, who ran the second half mile in 44.44 seconds on his way to a convincing victory.
-"I was really emotional past the wire because this is one of my favorite horses", said Ortiz.
+Ortiz then released Oscar Performance, who ran the second half mile in 44.44 seconds on his way to victory.
+"I was really emotional past the wire because this is one of my favorite horses," said Ortiz.
 "He gave me my first Breeders' Cup win and to see him last time loading up back to the barn was painful for me.
 I'm just very happy he's back and back on form that is at the highest level."

 The Woodbine Mile provided a "Win and You're In" berth in the Breeders' Cup Mile, held November 3 at Churchill Downs.
 Oscar Performance broke slowly and was never a factor in the race, finishing last in the field of fourteen.